xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 1. Open your project
 2. Select menu option Product > Create Bot
-3. Follow the creation wizzard, it is not so hard to complete.
-You may encount some difficult when setting git credentials.
+3. Follow the creation wizzard, it is not too hard to complete.
+You may encounter some difficulties when setting git credentials.
 I opted to create a ssh key and use it for my bot.
-So I ended selecting *Existing SSH Keys* and using the same key for all my bots.
+So I ended up selecting *Existing SSH Keys* and using the same key for all my bots.
 4. Integrate it and see if everything is OK

 ### Tester bot

-Now lets add more functionalities to this bot, If you didn't yet.
-Go to edit the previous bot, and make next changes:
+Now lets add more functionalities to this bot, if you haven't yet.
+Go to edit the previous bot, and make changes next:

-1. On the **Schedule** of the bot's settings, change the schedule to *On Commit*, this way the bot will automatically run when somebody push a commit to the selected remote/branch.
+1. On the **Schedule** of the bot's settings, change the schedule to *On Commit*, this way the bot will automatically run when somebody pushes a commit to the selected remote/branch.
 2. In this same tab, check the option to *Perform test action*
 3. In the *Devices* tab you can select on which specific devices run the tests or do it in all of them.
 3. Send an email with the result

 ![After trigger email](/images/remer-xcode-server/after-trigger-email.png)

-> Something cool is that email will be sent to all commiters that may introduced some issue and you can specify additionally receivers.
+> Something cool is that the email will be sent to all commiters that may introduced some issue and you can specify additional receivers.

-Now our bot is able to detect issues while we are working on the project, we'd like to receive an email notification just when something went wrong.
+Now that our bot is able to detect issues while we are working on the project, we'd like to receive an email notification just when something went wrong.

 ### Deployer bot

-Now we want that our bot be responsible for building and uploading the result of each build to iTunes Connect, so we're going to need to create an IPA file, we have to install required provisioning profiles and certificates in the correct place.
+Now we want our bot to be responsible for building and uploading the result of each build to iTunes Connect, so we're going to need to create an IPA file.
+We have to install required provisioning profiles and certificates in the correct place.
 Bots will search provisioning profiles in the folder `/Library/Developer/XcodeServer/ProvisioningProfiles`.
 As the bot runs on its own user `_xcsbuildd`, we have to ensure that distribution/development certificates and their associated private key are installed on the System keychain.

 ![Keychain](/images/remer-xcode-server/keychain.png)

-Additionally I want that that my bot update the build number and changelog, commit these changes and make a tag with the released code.
-To perform previous task we are going to run fastlane lanes from bot's triggers.
+Additionally I want my bot to update the build number and changelog, commit these changes and make a tag with the released code.
+To perform the previous task we are going to run Fastlane lanes from bot's triggers.

-We need to perform some task before bot can build our app, for example install correct pods versions.
-Here is where is start using fastlane to automatize these actions.
+We need to perform some tasks before the bot can build our app, for example install correct pods versions.
+Here is where we start using Fastlane to automatize these actions.
-We're going to using [sigh]() to download provisioning profiles and copy them to the correct place.
-It is really straightforward, just setting up the `Appfile` correctly and it will do the rest:
+We're going to use [sigh](https://github.com/fastlane/sigh) to download provisioning profiles and copy them to the correct place.
+It is really straightforward, just set up the `Appfile` correctly and it will do the rest:

 {% highlight ruby %}
 lane :prebuild do